jaredfolkins/badactor/README.md

 # BadActor

 BadActor is an in-memory, application driven jailer built in the spirit of fail2ban.
-It can be used as either middleware or a standalone server (TODO) with its primary goal to increase the expense for "bad actors" who engage in system probing or attacks.
+It can be used as either middleware with its primary goal to increase the expense for "bad actors" who engage in system probing or attacks.

 # Install